 Using and developing your intuition may take practice, especially

-if you are used to making decisions based on rational thought
+if you are used to making decisions based on rational thought processes.

-Both emotional feelings and rational thoughts can drown out intuitive messages - by giving
+and rational thoughts can drown out intuitive messages - by giving

 your intuition a bit of air time, you will probably save yourself

 lots of time, money and energy.

 Although intuition cannot be ignored, neither should it be followed

-Here are a few ways to sharpen up your intuition:
+Here are a few ways to sharpen up your intuition

 1. Quiet your rational mind; listen for the whispers of intuition